derhansen/sf_tv2fluidge/README.md

 * ExtBase and Fluid installed
 * Grid Elements installed (please ignore conflict with TemplaVoila!)

+## Extension settings

+The following settings are available in the extension settings.

+**rootPid**

+If this field is set to a valid PID from the page tree, only this page and all subpages will be included during all migration steps.

+Default value: empty

+**includeNonRootPages**

+Only respected, when ```rootPid``` is empty.
+If set, also non root pages are selected from the pagetree when the extension selects TYPO3 pages to be included in the migration.

+Default value: off

+**pagesDepthLimit**

+The page depth limit for fetching subpages from the pagetree when the extension selects TYPO3 pages to be included in the migration process.

+Default value: 99

 ## Migration steps in short

 1. Create Grid Elements for all Flexible Content Elements you wish to migrate